Deep Learning on a Data Diet: Finding Important Examples Early in Training: Abstract

 \section{Abstract}

-The recent success of deep learning has partially been driven by training increasingly overparametrized networks on ever larger datasets.
+Recent success in deep learning has partially been driven by training increasingly overparametrized networks on ever larger datasets.
 It is therefore natural to ask: how much of the data is superfluous, which examples are important for generalization, and how do we find them?
-In this work, we make the striking observation that, on standard vision benchmarks, the initial loss gradient norm of individual training examples, averaged over several weight initializations, can be used to identify a smaller set of training data that is important for generalization.
-Furthermore, after only a few epochs of training, the information in gradient norms is reflected in the normed error--L2 distance between the predicted probabilities and one hot labels--which can be used to prune a significant fraction of the dataset without sacrificing test accuracy.
-Based on this, we propose data pruning methods which use only \emph{local information early in training}, and connect them to recent work that prunes data by discarding examples that are rarely forgotten \emph{over the course of training}.
-Our methods also shed light on how the underlying data distribution shapes the training dynamics: they rank \samples based on their importance for generalization, detect noisy \samples and identify subspaces of the model's data representation that are relatively stable over training.
+In this work, we make the striking observation that, in standard vision datasets, simple scores averaged over several weight initializations can be used to identify important examples \textit{very early in training}.
+We propose two such scores---the Gradient Normed (GraNd) and the Error L2-Norm (EL2N) scores---and demonstrate their efficacy on a range of architectures and datasets by pruning significant fractions of training data without sacrificing test accuracy.
+In fact, using EL2N scores calculated a few epochs into training, we can prune half of the CIFAR10 training set while slightly improving test accuracy.
+Furthermore, for a given dataset, EL2N scores from one architecture or hyperparameter configuration generalize to other configurations.
+Compared to recent work that prunes data by discarding examples that are rarely forgotten \emph{over the course of training}, our scores use only \emph{local information early in training}.
+We also use our scores to detect noisy examples and study training dynamics through the lens of important examples---we investigate how the data distribution shapes the loss surface and identify subspaces of the model's data representation that are relatively stable over training.

+\blfootnote{This version supersedes the published NeurIPS 2021 version of this work.
+Due to a bug in Flax\citep{flax2020github} identified by \citet{andreas}, the results for the GraNd score computed at initialization were miscalculated, and subsequent conclusions about pruning at initialization were erroneous.
+This version corrects these errors.}